arthur-schnitzler/schnitzler-briefe-charts/README.md

 # schnitzler-briefe-charts

-This repository gathers various CSV files containing analyses of the professional correspondence of Arthur Schnitzler (1862–1931).
-The analyses can be found on various sites at https://schnitzler-briefe.acdh.oeaw.ac.at, and the processed data is available here: https://github.com/arthur-schnitzler/schnitzler-briefe-data/.
+This repository creates and stores various CSV files containing analyses of the professional correspondences of Arthur Schnitzler (1862–1931).

+The analyses can be found on various subsites at https://schnitzler-briefe.acdh.oeaw.ac.at.

+The data source is available at: https://github.com/arthur-schnitzler/schnitzler-briefe-data/.